fadam430/game-square/TESTING.md

 * Footer elements maintain their position through navigation of the site.
 * When adjusting the horizontal viewport, ensure the Footer elements reposition themselves dynamically to maintain equal distance, and central position within their containers.
 * On small horizontal viewport, ensure the Social links stick together, and maintain their functionality.
-* No visual effects are produced when the Social Links are hovered over with the mouse (desktop).
+* Visual effects are produced when the Social Links are hovered over with the mouse (desktop).
-* Hovering (desktop) over the Submit button produces the 'glow' effect, and changes from lightblue to neon lime green.
+* Hovering (desktop) over the Submit button produces the 'glow' effect, and changes from "Light Blue" to "Neon Lime Green".
-* No visual effects are produced when the Social links are touched (mobile/table).
+* Visual effects are produced when the Social links are touched (mobile/table).
-* The Submit button produces the 'glow' effect, and changes from lightblue to neon lime green when touched (mobile/table).

-## Modal

-* Modal Design ("How it's works"):

-    * The content is displayed centrally, and that all text is clear and visible.
-    * On larger viewport, the table fits comfortably on the page, and does not require unnecessary scrolling.

 ## Sell/Trade/Offer Form